Gurnee Mills: Simon Property Group (2007–present)

 The Mills Corporation faced bankruptcy in 2006 after the Securities & Exchange Commission found that management had made $350 million in accounting errors during the previous four years.
 All existing Mills malls were sold to the Simon Property Group in 2007, making Gurnee Mills one of over 300 Simon properties around the world.
 From early on in the mall's new ownership, Simon expressed discontentment with the aging decor of the mall, particularly the agricultural theming, which had not been updated since the mall's opening in 1991.
-After weathering the financial downturn, Simon announced its plans for a major $5 million renovation of the mall in 2010, updating the style and the facilities of the mall to make it more "sophisticated."
+After weathering the 2008 financial crisis, Simon announced its plans for a major $5 million renovation of the mall in 2010, updating the style and the facilities of the mall to make it more "sophisticated."

-Neiman Marcus opened a Clearance Center in 2009.
-That same year, JCPenney closed its Clearance Center.
+Neiman Marcus opened a Clearance Center in 2009, which has since been replaced by a 2nd & Charles book store.
+That same year, JCPenney closed its Clearance Center, which was replaced by Shoppers World in 2011.
 Meanwhile, Gurnee Mills announced in 2011 that it would demolish the vacant former Circuit City location entirely and construct an entirely new building for a Macy's department store at one end of the building, and remodel an area between Kohl's and Value City Furniture to create a "full price wing."
 The mall promised that these new developments would turn it into the "first true hybrid center" and change its "personality."
-The new stores opened on July 24, 2013 in time for the mall's 22nd anniversary, with the promise of other retailers following Macy's path, and "positioning Gurnee Mills for another 20 years of relevance".
+The new stores opened on July 24, 2013, in time for the mall's 22nd anniversary, with the promise of other retailers following Macy's path, and "positioning Gurnee Mills for another 20 years of relevance".
 The upgrades mirrored those being done by Simon at the dozens of other Mills malls, as part of a nationwide strategy to remake them into "timeless" shopping centers.
-Bed Bath & Beyond and Buy Buy Baby opened a combined store in 2012.
+Buy Buy Baby moved into the Bed Bath & Beyond space in 2012, turning it into a combined store with the two sharing the store space.